microbiomedata/nmdc-schema/README.md

 _If some colelctions are reported to contain 0 documents, it could be that the MongoDB is being repopulated based on new data or a new schema._

 **These colelction downloads are compressed in the `.bz2` format.
-If you click the links, must browsers will display binary garbage on your screen.
+If you click the links, most browsers will display binary garbage on your screen.
 Right-click "save as" will work better in most cases.**

 | Collection Name                                                                                                                                                         | Documents | Avg.
 Document Size | Total Document Size | Notes                                                              |